|

 The initial hardware solution at MPI-Biochemie consisted of a

-amplitudes (channel) that is within a certain cell size range.
-This provided "negative cell
+(channel) representing a certain cell size range.
+This resulted in

-The absolute cell count for each histogram channel was separately printed
+In addition, the absolute cell count for each histogram channel was

-for histogram comparison and further analysis remained still printed on paper.
+for histogram comparison and further analysis was only available

-The increased resolution of hydrodynamically focused measurements of cell
+The increased resolution of of cell volume distribution curves

-volume distribution curves lead to the discovery of discrete erythrocyte
+lead to the discovery of discrete size populations of erythrocytes

 (22)

-or strong bleeding.
-Depending on species, these populations showed in
+Depending on species, these populations contained different hemoglobins

 mobility as consequence of switched gene expressions patterns.